Brouay War Cemetery

 Brouay War Cemetery is a Second World War cemetery of Commonwealth soldiers in France, located between Caen and Bayeux, Normandy.
 The cemetery contains 377 graves, of which 7 are unidentified.
 The cemetery is adjacent to the commune's graveyard.

 History

 During the Allies push out of the Normandy bridgeheads, a key target was the taking of Caen.
-The majority of those interred in the cemetery were killed in heavy fighting in late June and July 1944 as the Allies encircled Caen (Operation Epsom, Operation Jupiter and Operation Spring).
+The majority of those interred in the cemetery were killed in heavy fighting in late June and July 1944 as the Allies encircled Caen.

 Location

 The cemetery is midway between Bayeux and Caen, in the Calvados department, on the Route d'Audrieu (D.94).
 It is located 3.25 kilometres southeast of Bayeux.
 Access is via some steps at the eastern corner of Brouay Church.